spritlesoftware/our-website/content/english/airport-management.md

 faq:
   question1: "Why do we need Airport Management?"
-  answer1: "Airport Administration seems to be hectic but with our Airport Management System in place, any kind of faults, or abnormal activities can be deducted from our Fault Management System through the web or Mobile application and resolved using our unified ticketing portal."
+  answer1: "Managing Airport  seems to be hectic but with our Airport Management System in place, any kind of faults or abnormal activities can be deducted by our Fault Management System through the web or Mobile application and resolved using our unified ticketing portal."
   question2: "What are the benefits of Airport Management?"
   answer2: "1.
 Ensures operational functions<br>2.
 Efficient resource handling<br>3.
 Regulates maintenance activities<br>4.
 Saves time & hassle<br>5.
 Improves safety and security."
   question3: "Why are we the best Airport Facility Management Company?"
-  answer3: "We are the best in the industry because we understand what exactly our customers need and we provide services above the level of their expectations.
+  answer3: "We are the best in the industry because we have already stepped into Asia’s largest airport which was awarded as World’s Best Airport for five consecutive years.
+We understand what exactly our customers need and provide services beyond their expectations.
 Our Airport Management System allows you to keep track of all the operations & maintenance on the premises.
-We also provide support and enhancements accordingly"
+Our system acts as an integrated Facility Management System and E-Services portal."

 ---